Sustainable low carbon futures

 biogas plant surrounded by fields

-In the Sustainable Low Carbon Futures group, we investigate new and exciting aspects of processes related to energy generation and use, and seek to demonstrate their sustainability and positive impacts on society.
-We typically identify challenging sectors, activities, or sensitive parts of the world that are currently responsible for significant pollution caused by the intensity and poor quality of their energy usage and, through rounded and multi-sided technological approaches, propose alternative solutions.
-Among these, we then identify those with the best reductions in carbon and environmental footprint for future economic, societal and environmental benefits.
+In the Sustainable Low Carbon Futures group, we investigate new and exciting aspects of energy generation and use, and seek to demonstrate their sustainability and positive societal impacts.
+We typically identify challenging sectors, activities, or sensitive regions that are currently responsible for significant pollution due to the intensity and poor quality of their energy use, and, through rounded, multi-sided technological approaches, propose alternative solutions.
+Among these, we identify those with the greatest reductions in carbon and environmental footprints for future economic, societal, and environmental benefits.

 Some examples include: